adityalahiri/tracey/README.md

 # tracey
-Log, Track and Reflect on you Developer Journey
+Log, Track and Reflect on your Developer Journey